kaaproject/kaa/doc/Administration-guide/System-components-overview/index.md

 ## High availability (HA)

-High availability of a Kaa cluster is achieved by deploying both SQL and NoSQL databases in HA mode.
-Database nodes can be co-located with Kaa nodes on the same physical or virtual machines.
 In order to provide HA of Kaa services, one should deploy topology with at least two Kaa nodes.
 Each node should act as Control, Operations and Boostrap service simultaniously.
+Apache Zookeeper should be deployed in cluster mode, since it is used for Kaa node coordination.

+>**NOTE:**
+> Two Kaa nodes is the minimum HA configuration.
+At least three geo-distributed Kaa nodes is recommended for production usage.

+High availability of a Kaa cluster also depends on deploying both SQL and NoSQL databases in HA mode.
+Database nodes can be co-located with Kaa nodes on the same physical or virtual machines.

 ## Scalability